haidubogdan/netbeans-php-blade-plugin/README.md

 **blade components**

-Limited completion and declaration finder
+- Limited completion and declaration finder
+- Config to set paths of the components class implementation for autocomplete & declaration finder.

 ---